zyx/manual/VoltageStandards.md

 ### Output Saturation

 In Eurorack, power supplies supply **-12 to 12V**.
-No voltage should be generated beyond this range, since it would be (mostly) impossible to obtain in Eurorack.
+No voltage should be generated beyond this range, since it would be mostly impossible to obtain in Eurorack.
-Additionally, protection diodes on the ±12V rails usually drop the range to ±11.7V.
+Additionally, protection diodes on the ±12V rails usually drop the range to about ±11.7V.

 However, if you do not want to model analog output saturation for simplicity or performance reasons, that is perfectly fine.
-It is best to allow voltages outside this range rather than use hard clipping with `clampf(out, -1.f, 1.f)` because in the best case they will be attenuated by a module downstream, and in the worst case, they will be hard clipped by the Audio Interface.
+It is much better to allow voltages outside this range rather than use hard clipping with `clampf(out, -1.f, 1.f)` because in the best case they will be attenuated by a module downstream, and in the worst case, they will be hard clipped by the Audio module from Core.

-If your module applies gain to an input, it is a good idea to saturate the output.
+If your module is capable of applying >1x gain to an input, it is a good idea to saturate the output.

 ### Triggers